 Interns in child psychology are required to maintain approximately 16 hours per week of direct patient contact through the year.
 Typically, interns spend 18 hours per week in a variety of clinical activities.
 Other clinical learning experiences include participation in teams, observation of supervisors and co-therapy.

 Interns are encouraged to distribute their therapy activities across all service units.
-A typical weekly caseload might include two to three hours a week of work with a child and his family on the interns’ major rotations (C\L, Partial Hospitalization, and Optional Rotation), several hours of outpatient therapy with children, adolescents or families, an outpatient intake; and one or two hours of group work.
+A typical weekly caseload might average 6-8 hours a week of work with a child and his family on the interns’ major rotations (C\L, Partial Hospitalization, and Optional Rotation), several hours of outpatient therapy with children, adolescents or families, an outpatient intake; and one or two hours of group work.
 The form and focus of treatment (child, family, parent, or some combination) is determined by the intern and her supervisor after consideration of diagnostic input, the scientific literature, conference recommendations, and patient/family needs and resources.